smarts-project/smarts-project.rl/neurips2022/track2/train/README.md

                         [--num_epochs] 100 \
     ```
 1. First time running `train.py`, please set `cache=False`, the processed data will be saved to `./output/dataset.npy`.
 For later use, set `cache=True` and it will use the cached dataset.

+## Evaluate and visualize a trained model
+1. A trained model is assumed to be available in the `track2/submission` folder.
+    + This would be true if the training steps above had been executed previously, as a model would be saved to the `track2/submission` folder at the end of the training.
+1. Execute the following to evaluate a trained model.
+    ```bash
+    $ cd <path>/track2
+    $ python3.8 train/evaluate.py
+    ```
+    A SUMO GUI will automatically pop up to visualize the evaluation.